-113. If, having received the registrar's report, the bishop decides not to dismiss the complaint under section 11(3) of the Measure, the bishop may consider suspending the respondent from exercising or performing any ministerial right or duty without permission whilst the complaint is considered further.
-The bishop may also suspend a respondent who is arrested on suspicion of committing a criminal offence.
+113. If, having received the registrar's report, the bishop decides not to dismiss the complaint under section 11(3) of the Measure, the bishop may consider suspending the respondent from exercising or performing any ministerial s36(1) right or duty without permission whilst the complaint is considered r60-66 further.
 A suspension should be imposed only if necessary.
 See further at paragraphs 216 to 230 below.